chettriyuvraj/Test-Github-Actions/README.md

 # README

-Playing around with Github Actions for a dockerized go repository.
+Playing around with Github Actions for a dockerized Go repository.